sitecorelabs/xmcloud-foundation-head-dev/docs/decisions/0004-scaffolding.md

 * :heavy_check_mark: The scaffolding tool of choice for Sitecore DevEx team
 * :heavy_check_mark: Templates (pre-scaffolded code) testable in Visual Studio
 * :heavy_check_mark: Integrates with Visual Studio allowing for modification of `sln` file
+* :heavy_check_mark: Templates can be packaged into Nuget for easy consumption
 * :heavy_check_mark: Free

 #### Cons

 * :x: Documentation is more specific to `dotnet` as a whole rather than Sitecore
 * :x: Medium learning curve (can pick it up in a day)
+* :x: Nuget packages are clunky without good documentation